azarajdarbek7-stack/recursion-assignment-java/README.md

-# recursion-assignment-java
+# Assignment 1 - Recursion (Java)

+Student: Azhar Aidarbek
+Group: BDA-2502

+## Description
-Assignment 1 - Recursion in Java.
-Includes 10 tasks solved using recursion without loops.
+This project contains 10 tasks implemented using recursion only.

+## Tasks
+1. Print digits of a number
+2. Average of elements
+3. Prime number check
+4. Factorial
+5. Fibonacci number
+6. Power function
+7. Reverse output
+8. Check digits in string
+9. Count characters in string
+10. GCD (Euclidean algorithm)

+## Important
+- No loops were used
+- Only recursion was applied
+- All tasks work correctly

+## How to run
+Run Main.java in IntelliJ IDEA